 Tell me about the herpes test.
 Will I need to get swabbed?

 No, you will not need to get undressed or swabbed.
 Instead, you’ll be on your way after just one quick blood draw.
-Like the branded HerpeSelect test recommended by the CDC, our Herpes test is an accurate, type-specific serology test that distinguishes between Herpes 1 and Herpes 2 antibodies.
+Like the branded Herpes IgG test recommended by the CDC, our Herpes test is an accurate, type-specific serology test that distinguishes between Herpes 1 and Herpes 2 antibodies.
 This Herpes test looks for antibodies that develop in the blood to fight the virus.
 They can be detected even if no symptoms or outbreaks are present.
 The window period for antibodies to develop after infection can be anywhere from 2 weeks to 6 months.
 In the early stage of infection, antibodies may not reach detectable levels, so a "false negative" result is possible.
-If you feel you are at risk for the virus and may have tested too early, re-testing for confirmation of the diagnosis is recommended after the seroconversion period or 6 weeks after exposure.
+Test 2 weeks after exposure, then retest 3 months after initial test to confirm your results.

 HSV-2 Antibodies Present (positive): This means you have a herpes 2 infection, the virus is dormant in your sacral nerves, and you have genital herpes.